SenseExpo: Spatial Exploration and Navigation via Scene Estimation from Expeditious Predictive Operators: METHODOLOGY

 We associate each frontier with its corresponding area, allowing the robot to focus on exploring larger regions in the unexplored areas.
-The specific flow of the algorithm is as follows:
+The exploration process continues iteratively, with the robot moving to the highest-utility frontier at each step.
+Exploration terminates only when no new frontiers exist on $M_{\text{obs}}^{t}$ (the observed map), not on $M_{\text{pred}}^{t}$.
+This termination condition is explicitly handled in our goal selection algorithm (Alg.~\ref{alg:goal_selection}).